Paul Scherrer Institut Proton Irradiation Facility (PIF) at Laboratory For Astrophysics

 found at Accelerator Physics and Development Division beam production page.

 The schedule for the next week is also available.
-For the low energy tests, please look
+Please look also at Proton-Therapie and

 PROSCAN part of the program.